Skip to main content

 • Which one is the right starting point?

-If the team wants a chat companion and nothing else, start with Coworker or Claude Desktop.
+If the team wants autonomous agents on a first-party platform and is comfortable with that risk model, start with Coworker.
 If the team wants a persistent memory layer plus approval-gated agent actions across the stack, start with Pulse.
-They are not mutually exclusive; many teams end up running both with Pulse as the memory layer.
+They are not mutually exclusive; a team can run both with Pulse as the memory layer behind MCP.

 See if Pulse is the right shape for your team.

-A 30 minute interview with a founder and your stack connected in 10 more.
-The graph isn't cold on day one.
+A 30 minute interview with a founder, and your tools connected in 10 more.
+Pulse isn't empty on day one.